 John Hancock Multifactor Consumer Discretionary ETF (JHMC)

-John Hancock Multifactor Consumer Discretionary ETF (JHMC) with AI Score 44/100 (Weak).
-John Hancock Multifactor Consumer Discretionary ETF (JHMC) seeks to replicate the performance of an index composed of U. S. consumer discretionary sector securities.
-Market cap: 0, Sector: Unknown.
+John Hancock Multifactor Consumer Discretionary ETF (JHMC) trades at $39.99 with AI Score 44/100 (Grade C).
+John Hancock Multifactor Consumer Discretionary ETF (JHMC) seeks to replicate the performance of an index composed of U. S. Market cap: $9.20M, Sector: Unknown.

 John Hancock Multifactor Consumer Discretionary ETF (JHMC) offers targeted exposure to the U.S. consumer discretionary sector, focusing on companies with substantial market capitalization.
 The fund aims to mirror the performance of its underlying index, providing investors with a non-diversified approach to capture potential growth within the sector.